Austria Work Permit

 Jobs in Austria requires more than the Austria work permit and just the obvious Austria cover letter and Austria CV writing and translation - it requires thorough preparation.
 You will face issues that probably did not even cross your mind when you decided to go for a job search in Austria.

 Do not underestimate the big impact the work in Austria can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Most visits to Austria are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.